Dungu, Democratic Republic of the Congo

 Dungu (/ˈdʊŋɡuː/ DUUNG-goo) is a town in Haut-Uele Province located at the confluence of the Dungu and Kibali Rivers where they join to form the Uele River, south of the Garamba National Park.
 Dungu's terrain is wooded savannah, and its climate is tropical.

-It is the principal town in Dungu Territory.
+It is the administrative center of Dungu Territory.
 It has a hospital, nursing school, high school, Internet cafe, and a cathedral—as it is the seat of the Roman Catholic Diocese of Doruma-Dungu.

 History

 Colonial history

 In 1942, the Belgian territorial administrator Schollaert was given the task of building a bridge across the Dungu River.
 Instead of building a two-lane bridge as ordered, he built a one-lane bridge.
 With the remaining bricks he built a medieval style castle with 40 rooms between the Dungu and Kibali rivers.